 Note: Lunch at Never Ending Summer includes one main dish and drinking water.

 Inside the khlong network, you will stop at Wat Khun Chan, an intriguing temple rarely visited by tourists.
-A short walk across a footbridge leads you into old alleyways where you can enjoy a cold coffee before visiting Wat Paknam, known for its white stupa and hidden museum.
+A short walk across a footbridge leads you into old alleyways where you can enjoy a cold coffee before visiting Wat Paknam, known for its white stupa and big sitting buddha.

 Return to the boat and continue cruising through Khlong Bang Khuntien, eventually arriving at Poomjai Garden, a hidden natural garden and restaurant nestled along the canal’s edge.